creoapp/documentation/docs/creo/Navigation.md

 * **the setting of an app**, and the user taps an element to open its subsettings
 * **a social item**, and the user taps a preview to open its full description and details

-A common App schema is to have a root `Window` like a [TabBar](tabbar) and a `Navigation` for each of its child.
+A common App schema is to have a root `Window` like a [TabBar](tabbar) and a `NavigationBar` for each of its child.
-If the navigation is not in a single direction (from generic to detail and viceversa) then `Navigation` may not be appropriate.
+If the navigation is not in a single direction (from generic to detail and viceversa) then `NavigationBar` may not be appropriate.

 ### How to use
-1. Create a new `Navigation` and customize the main `Navigation Bar`
+1. Create a new `NavigationBar` and customize its properties
 1. Create 1 or more child `Window`
 1. For each child `Window` customize its `Navigation Bar` subsettings (bar visibility, title, prompt and buttons)
 1. Add or remove `Window` by _code_ or by _actions_

 ### Example
-- Start adding a `Navigation` by tapping the _New Navigation_ button on the _Objects Bar_ over the _Objects Panel_
+- Start adding a `NavigationBar` by tapping the _New Navigation_ button on the _Objects Bar_ over the _Objects Panel_

 ![New Navigation](../images/creo/Navigation14.png)

-- Configure the `Navigation` appearance and the application hierarchy by adding `Window` child screens (ref: [Window](Window.html))
+- Configure the `NavigationBar` appearance and the application hierarchy by adding `Window` child screens (ref: [Window](Window.html))
 - Configure each screen to add a `TABBAR Item`
 - keep doing the same until you have a hierarchy like this

 ```
-- Navigation1
+- NavigationBar1
   - Window1 (startup window)
     - Button1
  - Window2